TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/ReportingAnIssue/Index.rst

 .. _hints-for-formatting-in-readmine:

-Hints for Formatting in Redmine
+Hints for formatting in Redmine
 ===============================

 Redmine offers quite a few text formatting options: use them to make